revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Log4J.md

 ---

-41. Mention what are the two static methods for obtaining a logger object?
+41. Mention what are the two static methods for obtaining a logger object.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)